Exit strategy for insurance products

 The middle path: Next, you have investors who are financially savvy and who understand the logic behind promptly exiting a Ulip or a traditional product.
 Despite this, they might shy away from the option of writing off their premiums in the Ulip entirely.
 Very often the premiums they have paid are as high as Rs1 lakh or more per year, so bearing the loss upfront becomes difficult.

 For such investors, Sardesai suggests the middle path of making the policy 'paid up'.
 Enquire from the insurance company the minimum period for which premiums must be paid.
 Pay till then and then stop.
 Thereafter, the policy will continue to exist.
 The insurance company will deduct its annual charges from the corpus that has accumulated within the policy and keep it alive.
 The paid-up policy would offer a lower sum assured, but the investor would at least be saved from throwing good money after bad.
-The advantage of this course of action is that the investor feels he has not lost his money entirely, though if one were to do the mathematical calculations, the first rather than this third option would be optimal.
+The advantage of this course of action is that the investor feels he has not lost his money entirely, though if one were to do the math, the first rather than this third option would be optimal.

 As you can see, once you have entered these high-cost insurance-cum-investment policies, there can be no painless exit.
-Taking your losses upfront, especially if you have not been in these policies for long, would be the best course of action if you are keen to get your financial portfolio back on track.
+Taking your losses upfront, especially if you have not been in these policies for long, is the best course of action if you are keen to get your financial portfolio back on track.